Lindisfarne: Founding and early years

-Following Finian's death, Colman became Bishop of Lindisfarne.
-Up to this point the Northumbrian (and latterly Mercian) churches had looked to Lindisfarne as the mother church.
+Following the death of bishop Finan in 661, Colman became Bishop of Lindisfarne.
 There were significant liturgical and theological differences with the fledgling Roman party based at Canterbury.
-According to Stenton: "There is no trace of any intercourse between these bishops [the Mercians] and the see of Canterbury".
+According to Frank Stenton: "There is no trace of any intercourse between these bishops [the Mercians] and the see of Canterbury".
 The Synod of Whitby in 663 changed this, as allegiance switched southwards to Canterbury and then to Rome.
-Colman departed his see for Iona, and Lindisfarne no longer held its previous importance.
+Colman departed his see for Iona, and for the next few years Lindisfarne had no bishop.
+Under a new line of bishops aligned with Canterbury Lindisfarne became the base for Christian evangelism in Northern England, and also sent a successful mission to Mercia.
+Monks from the Irish community of Iona settled on the island.